Terms of Use

 Assumptions are highly probable, but not as certain as inferences.
 An assumption happens, for instance, when the date of publication can't be found in the book.
 Sometimes it is known from other sources (as indicated by surrounding square brackets), sometimes it is known with some degree of imprecision, made apparent by the use of "ca." or question marks.

-Given such a case where the publication date is only known second-hand, often approximately, and we have no easy way to ascertain its accuracy, we have to call our statement an assumption.
+Given such a case where the publication date is only known second-hand, perhaps approximately, and we have no easy way to ascertain its accuracy, we have to call our statement an assumption.
 Assumptions come with the caveat "assumed from..." in parentheses.

 Other assumptions we make: